CancerDataAggregator/CDA-HelpDesk/docs/release_notes/data_updates.md

 # Public releases

+## Available May 29, 2024

+### Data extraction and release information

+#### Known Issues

+- DICOM was not included in the CRDC Data Element list for file_format, so no IDC files have file_format values
+- CDS data includes clashing integer IDs.
+We included that data with the following changes:
+    - Ensured that any integer IDs are well-wrapped by project qualifiers to make them unique within CDS
+    - In instances where the same ID was attached to multiple, conflicting metadata the resulting records will be clobbered copies of one instance.
+A record of the effected data is [available here](./warning_log.txt)

 ## Available April 5, 2024

 CDA is now harmonizing terms as they are incorporated into the CRDC Data Element list.
 In this release we have included harmonized the values for: